 In an appeal, you must present your side of the case in writing.
-You do this by filing a Memorandum with the traffic court.
+You do this by filing a Memorandum with the lower court.

-You must file your Memorandum (Form 5) within sixty (60) days of the date your Notice of Appeal was due

-(this is seventy-four (74) days after the ruling you are appealing).
-You must file the original and one extra copy for the other party.
-If you do not file your Memorandum on time, your appeal will be dismissed.
+Within sixty (60) calendar days from the date your Notice of Appeal was due (this is seventy-four (74) days after the date of the action you are appealing), you must file your Memorandum with the lower court (Form 4).
+You must file the original and one copy.
+The lower court will send the original to the Superior Court and the copy to the Appellee.

-You should make at least one copy for your records.
-Have the court clerk date-stamp it so you have proof that you filed it on time.
+You should make at least one copy for yourself.
+Have the court clerk date-stamp it for your records so you have proof that you filed it on time.